Loading Now

 Q: How does metformin alter gut composition?

-A: Metformin, a diabetes drug, affects the gut bacteria that help with digestion.
+A: Metformin, a diabetes drug, affects the gut bacteria that help digestion.
 These changes can help the drug work better and affect how our body uses sugar.

 Q: What are the cumulative impacts of multiple medications on the gut microbiome?